Need an e-commerce website a little more flexible than Shopify

 We build many sites using Pages, as we focus that on larger B2B configurations where e-commerce is more about making things easier for customers to order, and to speed up order shipments.
 For off-the-shelf solutions, we are most familiar with WordPress and WooCommerce.

 We have seen many setups of WooCommerce.
 It’s usually straightforward to set up well.
 When we have seen Magento and Drupal e-commerce sites, they can be set up quite differently.
-OpenCart installs we have seen are often heavily customised and very out of date.
+OpenCart installs we have seen are often heavily customized and very out of date.
 This leaves much to be desired for the security of customer details and orders.

 If you’re looking to switch your Shopify (or other e-commerce) site to WordPress, give us a call.
 We’ll talk to you about your options and can put together a package to meet your needs.